saintsal/saintsal.github.io/_posts/2016-10-30-learn-to-manage-personal-data.md

 tags:   privacy
 ---

-At the age of 19, still pimple-faced and barely not a virgin, I was hired to make decisions that would change strangers' lives.
+At the age of 19, still pimple-faced and barely out of high school, I was hired to make decisions that would change strangers' lives.

 Day after day was filled with simple yes or no decisions.
 If yes, they'd get a tool that would make their lives easier.
 No, they'd go without and continue struggling.